Magnus Bramming

 Magnus Grubb Bramming (born 1 October 1990) is a Danish handball player for TTH Holstebro and the Danish national team.
+He has the club record for most appearances with over 500.
+He is a world champion from 2021.

-He also played for Nordsjælland Håndbold, he is in family with Oliver Bramming Viborg HK, Himmelev Håndbold, Roskilde Håndbold.
+He joined the club from Nordsjælland Håndbold in 2012.
+As a youth player he played for Viborg HK, Himmelev Håndbold, Roskilde Håndbold.